 Krakow during Christmas time is bustling with activity.
-The whole town is decorated with white and blue lights.
-People walk huddled together through the streets covered in white snow.
-They are carrying Christmas shopping or stopping for hot chocolate at one of Krakow’s many coffee shops.
+The whole city glows with white and blue lights.
+People walk huddled together.
+The streets glitter in white snow.
+Everyone is carrying their Christmas shopping.
+Or stopping for hot chocolate at one of Krakow’s many coffee shops.
 Skating rinks go up all over town and sparkling Christmas markets appear everywhere.
-In their wooden huts, sellers go about their business selling Christmas decorations, sweets and games.
+Sellers go about their business selling Christmas decorations, sweets and games from their wooden huts.
 The atmosphere is festive.
-People sip at hot mulled wine (grzane wino in Polish).
+Lots of people enjoy sipping on hot mulled wine (grzane wino in Polish).

 You can savor the smell of Polish mountain smoked cheese fuming on hot grills.
 Why not combine its strong flavor with cranberry jam, a delicious mix well worth sampling.
 And if you’re looking to fill your belly and warm your bones from the biting cold, then roasting meats and vegetables in big circular pans are on offer.
 Join the queue.

 The Christmas markets can be found in most cities and are a tradition in Poland.
 The Krakow Christmas markets are particularly beautiful.
 The lights filling the huts cast a warm glow over the Old Town Square.
 If you brave the small crowds surrounding the stalls you’ll find it’s worth it.
 When you enter this tiny wonderland you’ll notice the fragile Christmas baubles hanging down from the ceilings.
 Wooden games and toys cover the tables.
 You’ll see the making of candles in one hut.
 Listen as the whole process described to the crowd.
 Amongst the many treasures found at the Christmas market are handcrafted jewelery, leather bags, lace work and fur coats.
 The market stalls remain open until late in the evening.